 Long-term steroid therapy is the biggest risk factor for adrenal crisis.
-Oral steroid treatment carries the highest risk; however, inhaled and topical steroids also can on occasion cause adrenal insufficiency, and therefore predispose to adrenal crisis.
-There have been a few cases associated with high-dose inhaled fluticasone.
-It has also been reported in a child with normal-dose inhaled fluticasone, stressing the need to prescribe at the lowest dose required to control symptoms.
-A case following overuse of nasal fluticasone has also been reported.
+Oral steroid treatment carries the highest risk; however, inhaled and topical steroids can also on occasion cause adrenal insufficiency, and therefore predispose to adrenal crisis.

 There may be potential for a single articular steroid injection to cause an adrenal crisis.
-Athletes in particular should be warned about this, as they have a high incidence of trauma which, in itself, is a risk factor.
+Athletes in particular should be warned about this, as they have a high incidence of trauma which, in itself, is a risk.

 - Nausea or vomiting.